Section I: For all degree-granting institutions with library expenses > $0

 One-time purchases of books, serial back-files, and other materials - Provide the cost of one-time purchases of books, serial backfiles, and other materials.
 Report expenses for published materials in all formats including archives and special collections.
 Include one-time acquisitions of access rights for digital/electronic materials held locally and for remote materials for which permanent access rights have been acquired.
 Include expenses for database licenses only if it’s not a subscription or part of an annual consortium fee.
 Do not include expenses for computer software used to support library operations or to link external networks, including the Internet.
 This is reported under other operations and maintenance expenses.

-Ongoing commitments to subscriptions - Report expenses for ongoing subscriptions to serials in all formats, including duplicates, for all outlets.
-These are publications issued in successive parts, usually at regular intervals, and, as a rule, intended to be continued indefinitely.
-Serial subscriptions include periodicals, newspapers, annuals (reports, yearbooks, etc.), memoirs, proceedings, and transactions of societies.
+Ongoing commitments to subscriptions - Report expenses for ongoing commitments in all formats, including duplicates, for all outlets.
+This includes serials and any other items committed to annually, as well as annual e-platform or access fees.
+Serials are publications issued in successive parts, usually at regular intervals, and, as a rule, intended to be continued indefinitely.
+Print-based serial subscriptions include periodicals, newspapers, annuals (reports, yearbooks, etc.), memoirs, proceedings, and transactions of societies.
 Include the costs of electronic serials bought in aggregations and serial packages.
 Include abstracting and indexing services and any database that requires an annual subscription fee.
 Do not include subscription fees if they are part of an annual consortium fee.
 Government documents received serially are included if they are accessible through the library's catalog.

 Other materials/service cost – Report additional materials/service costs that have not already been reported in this section.
 Other materials may include: